lreynolds188/ATechSol/docs/about/Automation.md

 An IoT device is a computer device that can be outfitted with sensors, switches, and actuators, connected to the internet, and serves some purpose.
 This could be something as simple as turning a light switch on and off via a mobile device or as complex as utilising radio frequencies, receiving sensor data, and controlling valves to automate and optimise machinery operation.

-If you have machinery or a manual process in need of automation feel free to contact us [here](Contact.md) to discuss possible solutions and pricing.
+If you have machinery or a manual process in need of automation feel free to contact us [here](Contact.md) to discuss possible solutions, timeline, and pricing.